 So, you push it off.

-We’ve narrowed the list to 21 of the best sales books for you to pick from to get reading — each with a brief summary, takeaways, and a link to order through Amazon.
+Below are 21 of the best sales books for you to pick from to get reading — each with a brief summary, takeaways, and a link to order through Amazon.

 Tight on time?
 Jump around to any section.